oasci/reptar/docs/source/parsers-extractors.rst

 Parsers and Extractors
 ======================

-Parsers and extractors work together to retrieve data from supported files and store it in :attr:`~reptar.parsers.parser.parsed_info`.
+Parsers and extractors work together to retrieve data from supported files and store it in :attr:`~reptar.parsers.Parser.parsed_info`.

 Parsers
 =======

 A parser a package-specific driver for iterating through each line of output files and storing data.
-Each package has its own parser that inherits the base :class:`~reptar.parsers.parser.parser` class which provides common attributes and methods.
+Each package has its own parser that inherits the base :class:`~reptar.parsers.Parser` class which provides common attributes and methods.
 For example, we have an xTB parser class:

-.. autoclass:: reptar.parsers.parserXTB
+.. autoclass:: reptar.parsers.ParserXTB
     :noindex:

 ``parse``
 ---------
-After initializing a parser object with the relevant paths, you can then call the :meth:`~reptar.parsers.parser.parse` method.
+After initializing a parser object with the relevant paths, you can then call the :meth:`~reptar.parsers.Parser.parse` method.
-Each package parser class must define its own :meth:`~reptar.parsers.parser.parse` method.
+Each package parser class must define its own :meth:`~reptar.parsers.Parser.parse` method.

-.. automethod:: reptar.parsers.parser.parse
+.. automethod:: reptar.parsers.Parser.parse
     :noindex:

 ``parsed_info``